 On the Legal History Blog, I’ve also shared resources linking the history of law and science:

-I’m also working on a related side project: an article on abortion in South Asia circa 1900.
+I have a related piece coming out soon: “The Imperial Serologist and Punitive Self-Harm: Blood stains and Legal Pluralism in British India.”
+I’m also working on an article about abortion in South Asia circa 1900.
 And I plan to write a future article on coroners in colonial India.